Wildlife (Jungle) Safari in Nepal

 Jeep or elephant back can be used for carrying out jungle safaris, and each mode exposes travellers to different wildlife and terrains.
 Jeep safaris are preferred by travellers since they allow more area to be covered and get to diverse regions of the reserve.

-The usual group tours covering forest areas take anywhere between 3-4 hours and enable participants to come across a number of animals such as the Royal Bengal tigers, Indian leopards, sloth bears and wild elephants.
+The usual group tours covering forest areas take anywhere between 3-4 hours and enable participants to come across some animals such as the Royal Bengal tigers, Indian leopards, sloth bears, and wild elephants.

-To those that prefer the Macho type, then the elephant back safaris are available for those willing to pay.
-Elephants are used to get close to the animal while observing its behaviors without interfering with the animals.
+To those who prefer the Macho type, elephant back safaris are available for those willing to pay.
+Elephants are used to get close to the animal while observing its behaviors without interfering with the animal.
 This kind of safari is most fruitful for seeing large cats like the tiger and other bears in the jungle and grasslands.

-They have jeep and elephant backs, and also jungle walks with guides.
+They offer jeep safari, elephant back, and jungle walks with guides.
 These walks not only offer a controlled experience with the flora and fauna but also enable visitors to better explore the area.
 In the company of the leaders, participants can acquire information on the existing ecosystems, the footprints of animals, plus samples of plants in existence.

 Best Time

-Park safaris are most advisable in the months of October to April as the areas surrounding Shuklaphanta are warm and there is more wildlife.
-The extreme temperatures are reasonable for touristic events, which the reserve hosts large tracts of grasslands and forests.
+Park safaris are most advisable in the months of October to April, as the areas surrounding Shuklaphanta are warm and there is more wildlife.
+The extreme temperatures are reasonable for touristic events, as the reserve hosts large tracts of grasslands and forests.

 Sagarmatha National Park